 In the past two decades, spin transport electronics (spintronics) has attracted considerable attention because of its promising applications in data storage and processing and other electronic technologies.
 Spin current generation, detection and manipulation are key issues in spintronics.
-Spin Hall effecti (SHE), first proposed in 1971 [1], refers to the transverse spin current generation in a nonmagnetic solid with relativistic spinorbit coupling (SOC) by an electric field [1-14].
+Spin Hall effect (SHE), first proposed in 1971 [1], refers to the transverse spin current generation in a nonmagnetic solid with relativistic spinorbit coupling (SOC) by an electric field [1-14].
 It offers a rather unique method for pure spin current generation and manipulation without the need of an applied magnetic field or a magnetic material.
-Large SHE has been predicted and also observed in 5d transition metals such as platinum and tunsten with strong SOC [9-14]In the inverse SHE [7], pure spin current is converted into a transverse charge current in a material with large SOC.
+Large SHE has been predicted and also observed in 5d transition metals such as platinum and tungsten with strong SOC [9-14] In the inverse SHE [7], pure spin current is converted into a transverse charge current in a material with large SOC.
 ISHE has been widely used to detect spin currents [7, 8, 13, 14] Similarly, pure transverse spin current could also be generated in a solid by applying a temperature gradient (∇T) rather than an electric field [15].
 This thermally driven spin current generation is called spin Nernst effect (SNE) [15] and would make spintronics powered by heat possible, thus opening a new field known as spin caloritronics [16].
-Large SNE has been recently observed in such materials such as Pt film [17] and tungsten metal [18].
+Large SNE has been recently observed in such materials as Pt film [17] and tungsten metal [18].

-Bulk bismuth (Bi) crystallizes in a rhombohedral $R\bar{3}m$ structure at ambient conditions [19] and is an archetypal semimetal [20, 21].
-Bismuth is the heaviest nonradioative element in the periodic table, and thus Bi semimetal has a gigantic SOC effect [21] (see also Fig. 1 below).
-For more than a century, bulk Bi has been a key source material for the discovery of important phenomena in solid state physics, such as the large thermoelectric effect [20, 22], the largest Hall coefficient and highest magnetoresistance [23, 24].
-The latter two unusual properties have been attributed to the large SOC in Bi semimetal [25].
-More recently, bulk Bi has also been found to host intrinsic superconductivity [26] and to be a higher order topological insulator [27].
-Because of its strong SOC, one would expect bulk bismuth to exhibit large SHE and SNE.
-Indeed, large spin Hall conductivity (SHC) (σ{yx}^z) of ~470 (\hbar/e)(S/cm) was recently predicted in Bi metal [28], which is about one quarter of that of platinum metal [10].
+Bismuth (Bi) crystallizes in a rhombohedral $R\bar{3}m$ structure at ambient conditions [19] and is an archetypal semimetal [20, 21].
+Bismuth is the heaviest nonratructure at ambient conditions [19] and is an archetydioative element in the periodic table, and thus Bi has a gigantic SOC effect [21] (see also Fig. 1 below).
+For more than a century, Bi has been a key source material for the discovery of important phenomena in solid state physics, such as the large thermoelectric effect [20, 22], the largest Hall coefficient and highest magnetoresistance [23, 24].
+The latter two unusual properties have been attributed to the large SOC in Bi [25].
+More recently, Bi has also been found to host intrinsic superconductivity [26] and to be a higher order topological insulator [27] and also a rotational symmetry protected topological crystalline insulator [28].
+Because of its strong SOC, one would expect bismuth to exhibit large SHE and SNE.
+Indeed, the contribution of the electron carriers to the spin Hall conductivity (SHC) in bismuth has been studied by model Dirac Hamiltonian and also anisotropic Wolff Hamiltonian [29-32] and the SHC was estimated to be two-orders of magnitude larger than that of Pt at room temperature.
+Furthermore, large SHC of $\sim 470 \ (\hbar/e)(S/cm)$ in Bi was predicted by a realistic tight-binding Hamiltonian calculation [33], which is about one guarter of that of platinum [10].
 Since bismuth is a semimetal with the electrical conductivity being much lower than that of platinum [20], one would expect bismuth to have a very large spin Hall angle (Θ{sH}) (the ratio of the spin current to the longitudinal charge current, i.e., charge-spin conversion efficiency).
-Therefore, many investigations on spin current phenomena in Bi semimetal systems have been carried [29-34] and indeed large spin Hall angles of about 10 % have been reported in some of these experiments [29].
+Therefore, many investigations on spin current phenomena in Bi semimetal systems have been carried [34-39] and indeed large spin Hall angles of about 10 % have been reported in some of these experiments [34].